Lighting and Circadian Rhythm Affect Health and Productivity

 IEQ & Lighting Design

 An often overlooked aspect of sustainable design is advanced lighting and circadian rhythm control strategies.
 Lighting and circadian rhythm affect health and productivity.
 Light design is complex and there are knowledgeable people who specialize in it that can help.
 Nevertheless, in order to be empowered it is good to know the basics.
 There are many instances where lighting can be improved and the more you know the more empowered you are to affect change.
-Areas that are easily ignored are offices and schools.
+Areas that are often ignored include offices and schools.

 CRI, abbreviated for Color Rendering Index, refers to a light source’s ability to reveal colors faithfully.
 It is based on a scale from 0 to 100.
 A CRI of 100 means that the light source is revealing the color spectrum in the same way that natural light would.
 The CRI rating is determined by using a radiating black body as a reference point.
 A black body is an opaque object that emits thermal radiation in the form of light.
 The higher the CRI the more the light source is able to reveal the full spectrum of light.
 The higher the CRI the more vibrant the color will seem.
 Low CRIs produce a washed out look.
 Whereas higher CRIs, such as those above 90, illuminate with greater accuracy.

 Brightness, measured in lumens is the light output a light source produces.
 A 60 -watt incandescent bulb has a brightness of 800 lumens.
 Natural light produces more lumens at some times than others.
-USAI’s helpful chart below shows how lumens and color temperature change over the course of the day.
+USAI’s helpful chart above shows how lumens and color temperature change over the course of the day.
 For instance, at dawn lumen levels are approximately 1700 whereas mid afternoon light produces an estimated 1900 lumens.
 A light source putting out higher lumens requires more current.

 Lighting and Circadian Rhythm Studies

 Studies have suggested that the beneficial effects of lighting are situation, task, and time dependent.
 Light can be complementary to our daily activities or it can add stress to them.
-The determining factors for a lighting design’s success is how closely it aligns with our circadian rhythm, also know as our internal clock, as well as how well we schedule our activities to fit into this rhythm.
-The three terms explained above contribute to how light design can mirror the passing of a 24-hour day.
+The determining factors for a lighting design’s success is how closely it aligns with our circadian rhythm, also known as our internal clock, as well as how well we schedule our activities to fit into this rhythm.
+The three terms explained above contribute to how lighting design can mirror the passing of a 24-hour day.
 This is important because different types of light trigger different physiological affects.
-Blue/White light akin to a bright midday light, suppresses melatonin and increases serotonin, this light is great for activity.
-Conversely Red/Orange light triggers melatonin in preparation for going to sleep.
+Blue/white light akin to bright midday light, suppresses melatonin and increases serotonin, this light is great for activity.
+Conversely red/orange light triggers melatonin in preparation for going to sleep.
 If everything is in balance the body will generate dopamine, serotonin, cortisol and melatonin in the right quantities at the right time of day.
 When circadian rhythms are off, a cascade of hormonal imbalances can result, leading to sleepless nights, poor concentration, irritation, stress, and illness.